frdmn/snapchat-mimic/README.md

 ![](http://i.imgur.com/eTcVtNZ.png)

-Add the typical "Snapchat bar" to movies without using Snapchat, just using `ffmpeg` and Bash.
+Add a Snapchat overflay to movies without using Snapchat, just using `ffmpeg` and Bash.

 ## Installation